-- 5 Prior to the submission of any application for Engineering Review and Acceptance under Condition 23 and prior to QLDC approving a survey plan pursuant to s223 of the RMA for any stage, the consent holder shall confirm whether QLDC will accept any allotments (including reserves) and associated infrastructure to vest in QLDC. - 6 If an agreement under Condition 5 is not reached or should any allotment or associated infrastructure not be accepted by QLDC for vesting, the relevant scheme plan(s) referenced in Condition 1 shall be updated and shown as lots to be owned by a common entity as outlined in Condition 7.

-7 Prior to the issue of a s224(c) certificate, the Consent Holder must establish an Incorporated Society (or equivalent legal body) to own, manage and maintain any communal lots, and all associated communal infrastructure (if any) not accepted by QLDC for vesting under Conditions 5 and 6.
-The following requirements must be met in order to satisfy the condition:

-- (a) The common assets are required to remain in the ownership of the Incorporated Society (or equivalent legal body), except with the prior approval of QLDC. - (b) The structure, functions and rules of the Incorporated Society must include provision for the following: - i.
-All lot owners to automatically be and remain a member of the Incorporated Society for so long as they are a registered proprietor of a Lot; - ii.
-All lot owners fulfil the obligations of a member, as set out in the Rules of the Incorporated Society; - iii.
-The Incorporated Society will be responsible for the maintenance of landscaping, roading and servicing infrastructure, hazard mitigation infrastructure, asset management plans, and similar matters as they pertain to the common assets and private lots. - iv.
-Ongoing compliance with the relevant resource consent, bylaw, or other requirements of QLDC, - v.
-An acceptable method of management of the Incorporated Society's (or equivalent legal body) future affairs, and for the raising of funds from members from time to time to adequately finance any future maintenance and renewal obligations.
-The Rules must identify a process for setting, collecting and enforcing the payment of levies, and - vi.
-Legal protection (such as a covenant) of the proposed lizard habitat areas and wetland on Lot 9002 to ensure these areas are protected in perpetuity. - (c) All costs associated with the establishment and maintenance of the Incorporated Society (or equivalent legal body) must be borne by the Consent Holder. - (d) A copy of the document(s) describing the functions, powers, duties and liabilities of the Incorporated Society (or equivalent legal body) must be provided to QLDC for certification that the infrastructure and assets will be properly maintained over time.
-The document(s) must evidence each of the requirements above and that the ongoing operation, maintenance and repair obligations of this condition will be adequately provided for.
+Condition number Condition QLDC explanation for changes then the terms of any connection to the reticulated network would need to have been agreed by QLDC.
+6. If an agreement under Condition 5 is not reached or should any allotment or associated infrastructure not be accepted by QLDC for vesting, the relevant scheme plan(s) referenced in Condition 1 shall be updated and shown as lots to be owned by a common entity as outlined in Condition 7.
+7. Prior to the issue of a s224(c) certificate for each stage of development, the Consent Holder must establish an Incorporated Society (or equivalent legal body) to own, manage and maintain any communal lots, and all associated communal infrastructure (if any) not accepted by QLDC for vesting under Conditions 5 and 6.
+The following requirements must be met in order to satisfy the condition: (a) The common assets are required to remain in the ownership of the Incorporated Society (or equivalent legal body), except with the prior approval of QLDC. (b) The structure, functions and rules of the Incorporated Society must include provision for the following: i.
+All lot owners to automatically be and remain a member of the Incorporated Society for so long as they are a registered proprietor of a Lot; ii.
+All lot owners fulfil the obligations of a member, as set out in the Rules of the Incorporated Society; iii.
+The Incorporated Society will be responsible for the maintenance of landscaping, roading and servicing infrastructure, hazard mitigation infrastructure, asset management plans, and similar matters as they pertain to the common assets and private lots. iv.
+Ongoing compliance with the relevant resource consent, bylaw, or other requirements of QLDC, v.
+An acceptable method of management of the Incorporated Society's (or equivalent legal body) future affairs, and for the raising of funds from members from time to time to adequately finance any future maintenance and renewal Clarity provided on requirements of staged approach and unnecessary wording removed.